 The Gleaning Project of South Central PA

-Join us to help reduce agricultural food waste, support our local farming community, and ease hunger in Adams County, Pennsylvania by improving access to nutritious, fresh produce for our low-income community members using existing resources in partnership with local growers, distributors, and community agencies!
+Join us to help reduce agricultural food waste, support our local farming community, and ease hunger in Adams and Franklin Counties, Pennsylvania!

 Want to learn more?
 An informed community is a strong community!
 We encourage our participants to get to know the agricultural community of which they are a part, as well as to learn more about food sustainability and food justice.

 Adams County is an area rich in agricultural assets and community support.
 We work with existing resources to combat the food insecurity that faces 20% of all Pennsylvania residents, including 26% of seniors and families with children.

 Want to be part of a food justice flash mob?
 Not to sound corny (pardon the pun), but that's exactly what The Gleaning Project does!
 When farmers have excess, unsalable but edible food in the fields, we gather volunteers and head out.
 All the food goes to local needs assistance agencies, like food pantries and shelters.